 Finally, when organizations normalize the conversation around employees’ mental well-being, it contributes to a healthier, happier workforce, centered around a culture of empathy.

 Dealing with stress in the workplace through mental health initiatives can be measured both quantitively and qualitatively.
 The metrics can include tracking changes in employee stress levels through surveys, monitoring employee engagement and retention rates, and assessing productivity and absenteeism trends.

 The positive shifts in these areas can signify the program’s efficacy in dealing with workplace stress.

 As a silent and often overlooked influence over a person’s health, physical and psychological stressors in the workplace negatively impact both employees and employers.

 Turning a blind eye to the problem is counterproductive.
-Thus, companies should address the issue by dealing with work stress in a way that would be most beneficial for their employees.
-Their efforts in creating a positive and stress-free environment will eventually lead to a healthier and more productive workforce.
+Thus, companies should address the issue by dealing with workplace stress in a way that would be most beneficial for their employees.
+Their efforts in creating a positive and stress-free environment that prioritize employee mental well-being will eventually lead to a healthier and more productive workforce.